 We know how hectic it is as a founder in sales mode, or when you’re grinding in inside sales, so we built follow up reminders into the core sales workflow that comes straight out of the box with Close.io.
 Give it a try and sign up for a free trial today.

 8. Ask, define and explore.

-— Arjun Varma, Director of Sales at Quantcast
+— Arjun Varma, Sales Manager at Quantcast

 Director of Sales Arjun Varma from Quantcast is tasked with driving new business revenue and building strategy to grow the company’s high potential accounts.
 In his time at Quantcast, he’s contributed over $60M in revenue, while managing over 35 sales reps.

 When asked about his most effective sales tactic from nearly a decade in sales, Varma shares, "My most effective sales tactic can be utilized in a quick exchange or in a big meeting, and has helped me win as both a sales rep and now as a sales manager.
 Ask, define, and explore.”

 Varma explains, “Ask discovery questions to uncover the largest business challenges a prospect is facing.
 Define the implications of these challenges.
 Explore a partnership or sale that addresses the defined challenges and helps the customer do more business."

 Let’s break this selling tactic down and take a closer look at each component.

 Asking the right questions from the moment you strike up a conversation with your prospect is crucial to qualifying whether or not their business is a match for what you’re selling.
 As we covered earlier, there are four main stages of lead qualification—that’ll be assessed through asking the right questions.

 - Determining if they’re an ideal customer.
 If it’s not abundantly clear upfront, it’s your job to ask questions that get to the bottom of whether or not this prospect in question is the right size company, whether or not they’re in one of your target industries, the right geographic location, have the correct use-cases, and so on.